Bigizi/Portfolio/README.md

 # 📖 [Crispin_Portfolio] <a name="about-project"></a>

-**[Crispin_Portfolio]** is a project requested to every student at Microverse for the purpose of building knowledge capacity and for the job searching or job market
+**[Crispin_Portfolio]** is a project developed using HTML and CSS, It has all the details about my experoience, the projects I developed, Skills, programming languages that i know, the frameworks, and the contact form to get in touch with me.

 ## 🛠 Built With <a name="built-with"></a>